Nawfay/didban/README.md

-# Didban (دیدبان) – Music Fetching Library for Sorn
+# Didban – Music Fetching Library for Sorn

 **Didban** (Persian: دیدبان – *watchman*) is a Go library for downloading and tagging high-quality music tracks, built for integration into the **Sorn Music System**.